sojamo/electro-sounds-2-201516/readme.md

 ### Misc

-  - To keep your code organized and in one place, consider to use github to host your code repositories.
+  - To keep your code organized and in one place, consider to use [github](https://www.github.com/) (create an account for free) to host your code repositories.
+Github offers a GUI [desktop app](https://desktop.github.com/) that makes it very easy to create and update repositories.
   - Some exercises require you to write short texts, do consider to write these text in markdown, a very simple formatting syntax for writing text inside simple text editors.